jwarz/data-scientists-tools/introduction_to_the_tidyverse/readme.md

     ## 10 Israel           Asia       2007    80.7   6426679    25523.
     ## # … with 1,694 more rows

+That’s right!
+Take a look at the countries with the highest and lowest life expectancy- is it similar to what you expected?

 ## Filtering and arranging

 You’ll often need to use the pipe operator (`%>%`) to combine multiple